gardener-attic/kubify/README.md

 For bootrapped clusters the etcd operator does not support kubernetes volumes, therefore a VM volume for master nodes is created and used to back the host path used by the etcd cluster

+Alternatively a static setup without the etcd operator is available now.
+This will become the standard setting in the future.
+It uses static etcd pods on the master nodes using external DNS entries for the member URL maintained by terraform, so master VM rolling will work.

 ##### API Server
 The API Server can only run on master nodes.
 It uses the node port 443.
 This is used to create a load balancer for this port and the set of master nodes.